1. Do put your bills on hold, if you can

 If you own a home and haven't refinanced yet, consider shopping around for a new loan — especially if the rate on your existing mortgage is 3.75% or higher.
 This year, rates on 30-year fixed-rate mortgages have been well south of 3%.

 But "do not refinance and extend your years," Suze Orman warns, in an interview with People.
 In other words, if you've got a 30-year loan that you've been paying on for five years, don't take out another 30-year mortgage.

 Instead, try to refi into a 15- or 20-year loan.
 You'll save big on interest over the long run, and rates are so low that your mortgage payment might wind up being the same or even lower versus your current 30-year loan.

-The federal government is giving Americans up to $1,200 in cash to provide some relief from the economic pain caused by the coronavirus pandemic.
+Earlier this year, the federal government gave Americans up to $1,200 in cash to relieve economic pain from the pandemic and stimulate the economy.

-You'll want to conserve that money, particularly if you're unemployed, Orman says.
+Leaders in Washington are negotiating over a possible second round of "stimulus checks."
+You'll want to conserve that money if you get it, particularly if you're unemployed, Orman says.

 "You should seriously save every penny you can.
 Do not go taking that stimulus check and using it all to pay off all your credit card debt, if that's all the cash that you have," she tells NBC's Today show.

 Instead, she says sort your bills into two piles: essential and nonessential.
 Pay only the essential ones, and pay as little as you possibly can — including on your credit card bills.
 You might cut the cost of that debt by rolling it into a low-interest debt consolidation loan.